Who We Are

 USC Stevens Center for Innovation

-The USC Stevens Center bridges research and industry by protecting intellectual property, licensing technologies, and supporting the launch of USC-born startups.
+The USC Stevens Center bridges research and industry by protecting intellectual property, licensing technologies, and supporting innovators in translating discoveries into startups and real-world applications.

 Learn more at stevens.usc.edu